 Myofascial pain syndrome is a chronic pain disorder.
 In myofascial pain syndrome, pressure on sensitive points in your muscles (trigger points) causes pain in seemingly unrelated parts of your body.
 This is called referred pain.
-It typically occurs after a muscle has been contracted repetitively.
+It typically occurs after a muscle has been contracted repetitively (over-worked).
 This can be caused by repetitive motions used in jobs or hobbies or by stress-related muscle tension.
-While nearly everyone has experienced muscle tension pain, the discomfort associated with myofascial pain syndrome persists or worsens.
-Treatment options for myofascial pain syndrome include physical therapy and trigger point injections.
+While nearly everyone has experienced muscle tension, the discomfort associated with myofascial pain syndrome persists or worsens.
+Treatment options for myofascial pain syndrome include physiotherapy and dry needling.
 Pain medications and relaxation techniques also can help.

 Signs and symptoms: